-- (a) Perishable packages logged at a Residence Hall Front Desk must be picked up within 24 hours. - (b) Perishable packages not picked up within 24 hours may be discarded. - (c) All non-perishable packages logged at a Residence Hall Front Desk must be picked up within 1 week of the email notification being sent. - (d) Packages not picked up within 1 week may be returned. - (e) Exceptions may be granted by Housing and Residence Education - (f) Residence Hall Front Desks will not mail packages or accept return packages for residents. - (g) Residence Hall Front Desks will not sign for any mail/packages that require a 21+ signature.
-Students will need to make arrangements to pick these items up directly from the courier.
-It may be, that on occasion, such packages
+- (a) All non-perishable packages logged at a Residence Hall Front Desk or Package Center must be picked up within 1 week of the email notification being sent. - (b) Packages not picked up within 1 week may be returned. - (c) Exceptions may be granted by Housing and Residence Education. - (d) Residence Hall Front Desks and Package Centers will not mail packages or accept return packages for residents.